breecummins/NetworkPerturbations/README.md

 Dependencies: Python 3.6, numpy, DSGRN (https://github.com/shaunharker/DSGRN) and dependencies

-Calling script is libnetperturb/perturbations/main.py:
+Calling script is scripts/main.py:

     python main.py <params.json>

-See the parameter files in the examples folder.
+See the parameter files in the `tests` folder.
 The keywords in the json parameter dictionary are given as follows.

 REQUIRED: